dark-teal-coder/dark-teal-coder.github.io/java-setup.md

 To check if Java has successfully been installed, type `java -version` into the Command Prompt.

-Steps to Write a Simple Java Program in a Text Editor:
+# Steps to Write a Simple Java Program in a Text Editor:
 1. Open a text editor (e.g., Notepad++).
-2. Copy and paste the following code:
+2. Copy and paste the following code into the file:
 ```
 // Simple Java program
 public class DarkTealCoder